The Eating of Fat

 The Bible teaches “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God” (1 Corinthians 10:31).
 Food and drink are of major importance in relation to having good health.
 Many sicknesses that attack the body are due to bad diet.
 The Lord wants His children to care for their bodies and to keep them fit to be temples of His Spirit (1 Corinthians 6:19, 20).

-The Israelites were assured that God would preserve them in good health if they would obey His instructions (Exodus 15:26; Deuteronomy 7:12–15; ch.
-28:58–61).
+The Israelites were assured that God would preserve them in good health if they would obey His instructions (Exodus 15:26; Deuteronomy 7:12–15; 28:58–61).
 This the Lord will do for His people today if they will follow His instructions and eat and drink only those things that are in harmony with His laws (Genesis 1:29; 3:18; Leviticus 11:2–31; Ecclesiastes 10:17; 1 Corinthians 10:6).
-Man’s ideal diet is the original one that was given by the Creator in Eden (Genesis 1:29).
+Man’s ideal diet is the original one that was given by the Creator in the Garden of Eden (Genesis 1:29).

 Check out our Bible Answers page for more information on a variety of topics.